Hollywood Attraction Discounts & Coupons

 There is a large parking structure in Hollywood & Highland Center and this is the best place to park for your explorations of Hollywood.
 Entrances are on Highland Ave. and Orange Ave.

-Dolby Theatre, new home to the Academy Awards, was opened in 2001 and was formerly known as the Kodak Theater.
+Dolby Theatre, home to the Academy Awards, was formerly known as the Kodak Theater.
 Most concerts, shows and other events held at Dolby Theatre are open to the general public, so if you’re going to Hollywood, check to see what’s playing during your visit.

 Even if you don’t choose to attend a live show, there are some aspects of the theater anyone can enjoy.
 Walk through the impressive multi-story portal from Hollywood Blvd. to approach the theater, which is set back from the street.
 Once inside the portal, you can wander along an Awards Walk of glass plaques featuring winners of the Best Picture Oscar.